AlanChugg/Mushroom_Toxicity_Project/README.md

 # Mushroom_Toxicity_Project
 This Jupyter notebook application is capable of predicting mushroom toxicity with high accuracy.
+Please refer to the README file for more information.